ctxswitch/coral/docs/injection-webhook-config.md

 # Configuring access to the injection webhook

-By default, the webhook is "opt-in" and requires a label to be applied to the namespace: `images.stvz.io/inject: "true"`.
-This is configurable based on your individual requirements and you can modify the selectors and conditions in the [config/webhook/kustomization.yaml](kustomization configuration) file.
+By default, the webhook is "opt-in" and requires a label to be applied to the namespace: `images.coral.ctx.sh/inject: "true"`.
+This is configurable based on your individual requirements and you can modify the selectors and conditions in the [kustomization configuration](../config/coral/webhook/kustomization.yaml) file.

-Some possiblities could include:
+Some possibilities could include:

 ### Using namespace labels to manage access